 These online spaces frequently share “thinspiration” photos, restrictive diet advice, and harmful “tips” on how to hide disordered eating behaviors from friends or family.
 They may also personify eating disorders by referring to them as “Ana” or “Mia,” portraying them as loyal friends or sources of guidance.
 This creates an illusion of safety and belonging that draws vulnerable individuals deeper into their disorders.

-Proana and promia websites are dangerous for several reasons:
+Pro-ana and pro-mia websites are extremely dangerous for several reasons:

 They glorify eating disorders.
-By romanticizing starvation or purging, they minimize the severe medical and psychological risks of these behaviors.
+By romanticizing starvation or purging, they minimize the severe medical and psychological risks of disordered eating behaviors.

 They undermine recovery.
 Many users are told that recovery is “giving up” or “losing control,” making it harder to seek help.